kedro-org/kedro/docs/source/deployment/databricks/databricks_development_workflow.md

 ### Upload project data to DBFS

 When run on Databricks, Kedro cannot access data stored in your project's directory.
 Therefore, you will need to upload your project's data to an accessible location.
 In this guide, we will store the data on the Databricks File System (DBFS).

-The PySpark Iris starter contains an environment that is set up to access data stored in DBFS (`conf/databricks`).
-To learn more about environments in Kedro configuration, see the [configuration documentation](../../configuration/configuration_basics.md#configuration-environments).
+The `databricks-iris` starter contains a [catalog](../../data/data_catalog.md#the-data-catalog) that is set up to access data stored in DBFS (`<project_root>/conf/`).
+You will point your project to use configuration stored on DBFS using the `--conf-source` option when you create your job on Databricks.

 There are several ways to upload data to DBFS.
 In this guide, it is recommended to use [Databricks CLI](https://docs.databricks.com/dev-tools/cli/dbfs-cli.html) because of the convenience it offers.
 At the command line in your local environment, use the following Databricks CLI command to upload your locally stored data to DBFS: